nnao45/dntk/README.md

 # dntk
-dntk is command line's calculato, like GNU bc.
+dntk is command line's calculator, like GNU bc.